| |

 to his Corpus Juris Civilis, famine, earthquakes and

-a failure to punish blasphemers.
-This was exactly the opposite
+to punish blasphemers.
+This was exactly the opposite of what

-had been blamed for the wrath of the gods.
-The difference was
+blamed for the wrath of the gods.
+The difference was that now

-that now the punishment for blasphemy, fixed by the Code of
+the punishment for blasphemy, fixed by the Code of Justinian,

-Justinian, was death.
-By the time the Holy Roman Empire came
+was death.
+By the time the Holy Roman Empire came into being

-into being in AD 800, ideas such as this were accepted throughout
+in AD 800, ideas such as this were accepted throughout Europe.

-with its assumptions and authorities, developed slowly.
-Dissenting
+and authorities, developed slowly.
+Dissenting voices were silenced

-voices were silenced by the threat of death, so they remained
+by the threat of death, so they remained silent through the

-silent through the Middle Ages.
-The path that led to these voices
+Middle Ages.
+The path that led to these voices being permitted

-being permitted to speak once again started during the Renaissance.
+to speak once again started during the Renaissance.
+It became

-It became possible to deny the doctrines of Christianity step
+possible to deny the doctrines of Christianity step by step

 groups doubted mainstream Christian teachings from the twelfth